renekreijveld/livechecklist/Checklist.English.md

 ## Content
 * Removed all unused content?
 * Removed all unused files and images?
+* All Lorem Ipsum / dummy content is removed?
 * Removed all deleted content (empty trash articles, categories, menu items, modules)?
 * Replaced development URLs in the database with production URLs?
 * Robots.txt setup?